 Designed for simplicity and reliability

-The AquaShear’s inline mixer cuts mixing cycles, jobs finish in 45 minutes instead of 6 hours with standard systems.
-You’ll barely need to maintain it, just a quick 15-minute cleanup every quarter does the job.
-The system takes less than 4 hours to set up and won’t get pricey with updates or cause long downtimes.
+AquaShear’s inline mixer cuts mixing cycles, helping jobs finish in 45 minutes instead of 6 hours with standard systems.
+Maintenance is minimal, with a quick 15-minute cleanup every quarter.
+The system takes less than 4 hours to set up and does not require expensive updates or long downtimes.

 Optimized for hydraulic mixing systems

 The system comes with standard Victaulic or ANSI flange connections and achieves 99% polymer activation right away.
-Tests in the field show 52% chemical savings in drilling applications, which cuts down operating costs.
-The mixer delivers great results in a few key areas.
+Field tests show 52% chemical savings in drilling applications, which can reduce operating costs.
+The mixer is designed to support several demanding applications:

 Backed by industry expertise and support

-AquaShear has refined its inline mixing technology for more than three decades, building it directly around the demands of oil and gas operations.
-The team has worked closely with operators across different basins, gathering real field feedback and shaping the system to handle the pressures, temperatures, and chemical conditions found on active sites.
+AquaShear has refined its inline mixing technology for more than three decades, building it around the demands of oil and gas operations.
+The team has worked with operators across different basins, using real field feedback to shape a system that can handle the pressures, temperatures, and chemical conditions found on active sites.

 Conclusion

 Inline mixing systems offer clear advantages over traditional frac fluid approaches.
 Better control of fluid composition, faster turnaround times, and lower equipment stress all contribute to stronger well performance and safer field operations.
-Teams also see fewer chemical handling issues and more consistent results from job to job.
+Teams also benefit from fewer chemical handling issues and more consistent results from job to job.

-AquaShear’s inline mixer adds meaningful value through repeatable performance and significant time savings.
-Crews finish mixing in a fraction of the usual time and can focus on the work that moves a project forward.
-The upgrade pays off quickly through reduced chemical use, steady output, and dependable operation in the field.
-Contact AquaShear.
+AquaShear’s inline mixer adds value through repeatable performance, significant time savings, reduced chemical use, steady output, and dependable operation in the field.
+To discuss the right setup for your operation, Contact AquaShear.

 Frequently Asked Questions